The structural method for Ordinary Differential Equations: Spectral resolution

-The Compact Combined Scheme \cite{Chu1998,Chu1999,Chu2000} uses the same approach but with a slightly modification.
-Indeed CCS scheme combined both the first- and second-derivative at the same time but with two linearly independent equations leading to a small $2\times 2$ system that provides the modified wave numbers $\omega^{(1)}$ and $\omega^{(2)}$ for the first- and second-derivative in function of $\omega$.
+that provides an explicit algebraic relation of the modified wave number $\omega^{(2)}$ as a function of $\omega$, independent of the discrete time $t_{n+r}$. \item The extension to the $k$-th derivative is based on an implicit coupling of $\phi^{(k)}_r$ with $\phi^{(0)}_r$~\cite{CaTy22} by introducing the modified wave number $\omega^{(k)}$.
+Once again, spectral analysis using von Neumann analysis is available, since we connect the function solely to the $k$-th derivative. \end{itemize} The Compact Combined Scheme (CCS)~\cite{Chu1998,Chu1999,Chu2000} uses the same approach but with a slight modification.
+More specifically, it combines the zero, first, and second derivative approximations at the same time but with two linearly independent equations, leading to a small $2\times 2$ system, which provides the modified wave numbers $\omega^{(1)}$ and $\omega^{(2)}$ for the first and second derivatives as a function of $\omega$, respectively.